Flooristics, LLC

 1. Dry Foam Shampoo

 Advantages: The best part of dry foam is that it uses low moisture levels, which leads to faster drying times.
-It can also cover large areas quickly.
+Also, it can cover large areas quickly.
 It is ideal for surface cleaning and will never be the cause of over-wetting a carpet.

 2. Steam Cleaning

-Advantages: Efficient at removing soil and requires top quality equipment.
-It doesn’t leave behind much residue and is recommended by most carpet manufacturers as the best way to clean carpeting.
+Advantages: Efficient at removing soil and requires top-quality equipment.
+It leaves behind little residue, and most carpet manufacturers recommend it as the best way to clean carpeting.

-Disadvantages: The saturation required means longer drying times and there can be problems with over wetting if the operator doesn’t do the job properly.
+Disadvantages: Because it requires significant saturation, drying times are longer.
+Additionally, if the operator does not perform the job properly, it can lead to over-wetting.
 For carpet cleaners, the equipment is more expensive and requires frequent maintenance.

 3. Hot Water Extraction

-Advantages: When hot water extraction is used, it provides excellent results including sterilization because of the high heat.
-The chemicals used to clean are properly distributed and residue is minimal.
+Advantages: Because it uses high heat, hot water extraction provides excellent results, including sterilization.
+The chemicals used to clean are properly distributed, and the residue is minimal.

 Disadvantages: Because of the water used, hot water extraction can result in longer drying times.